chef/monitoring-integration-automate/data-dog/DataDog-Installation_and_Configration.md

 Update hostname in postgres.yaml
 Given below are the steps to Update hostname in postgres.yaml:

-+ SSH into the bastion machine and go to the deploy workspace
+++ SSH into the bastion machine and go to the deploy workspace

 		sudo su -
 		cd /hab/a2_deploy_workspace

++ SSH into the automate instance using:

+		automate-cluster-ctl ssh automate
-+ Edit the postgres.yaml file and modify the below listed details:
++ Add/Edit the postgres.yaml file and modify the below-listed details:

 		vi automate-backend-datadog/postgresql/postgres.yaml

-  + Modify "host": Provide hostname of your RDS postgres instance
+  + Modify "host": Provide the hostname of your RDS Postgres instance
-  + Modify "tags": Provide the correct customer name in "customer" tag.
+  + Modify "tags": Provide the correct customer name in the "customer" tag.
 The format should remain the same.